How to buy the best mattress

 Soft vs firm mattresses

-When it comes to firmness, the most important thing is to buy a mattress that you find comfortable.
+When it comes to firmness, the most important thing is to buy a mattress you find comfortable.

 Don't buy a mattress that's firmer than you'd like on the assumption that it will be more supportive.
 Time and again, our tests have shown you don't have to buy a firm mattress to get excellent and long-lasting support.

 Equally, don't assume that a firm mattress in one store will feel the same in other shops.
-Firmness is subjective and manufacturers describe the firmness of their mattresses in a range of different ways.
+Firmness is subjective and manufacturers describe the firmness of their mattresses in a range of ways.

 That's why we don't use terms such as soft and firm in our reviews.
 Instead, we objectively test mattress firmness on a scale of one to 10, where one is the firmest and 10 the softest, so you can easily compare the firmness of different mattresses.